NasibNia/GifTastic/README.md

 <!-- Put a description of what the project is -->

 This fun project is the official introduction to the complex world of working with APIs.
-Calling Ghipy API, the user would be able to search through lots of different ones. the theme of this project is about reactions and emotion.
-Although Ghipy has touched any other subject as well.
+Calling Ghipy API, the user would be able to search through lots of different fun animations.
+The theme of this project is human reactions or emotions.
+Although, Ghipy has a massive library of almost any other subject.
-The page starts with a predefined list of emotions. user can search any other and add it to the list, only if it's not done before.
+The page starts with a predefined list of emotions and user can search for other types of emotional funny clips and add them to the list, only if it's not done before.

 # Link to deployed site
 <!-- make a link to the deployed site -->